nickthecoder/tickle/README.md

 I think Tickle scores 4 out of 5 (it isn't as flexible as I'd like yet).
 I can knock up an quick demo game in less than a day using Tickle.
-It really is fun, quick and easy, and I've yet to find a performance bottle neck for the kind of games that I enjoy writing.
+It really is fun, quick and easy, and I've yet to find a performance bottleneck for the kind of games that I enjoy writing.

 The current target audience for Tickle are people who are already familiar with programming.
 Tickle is capable of writing top-quality indie style games.